MinDlessAK/100xDevs-Cohort-2/Week-4/Week-4.2/ReadMe.md

 **1. Initial Rendering:**

-React creates the initial virtual DOM (VDOM) based on the component structure and initial state.
+- React creates the initial virtual DOM (VDOM) based on the component structure and initial state.
-This VDOM is a lightweight, in-memory representation of the UI.
+- This VDOM is a lightweight, in-memory representation of the UI.
-React instructs the browser to render the real DOM based on the initial VDOM.
+- React instructs the browser to render the real DOM based on the initial VDOM.

- *2. Updates Triggered:*
+**2. Updates Triggered:**

-When a state change, prop change, or re-render occurs, React generates a new VDOM tree.
+- When a state change, prop change, or re-render occurs, React generates a new VDOM tree.

-3. Reconciliation:
+**3. Reconciliation:**

-React compares the new VDOM with the previous one to identify the minimal set of changes needed in the real DOM.
+- React compares the new VDOM with the previous one to identify the minimal set of changes needed in the real DOM.
-This comparison, known as "diffing," is efficient due to the VDOM's lightweight nature.
+- This comparison, known as "diffing," is efficient due to the VDOM's lightweight nature.

-4. Fiber Reconciler:
+**4. Fiber Reconciler:**

-It orchestrates the reconciliation process, breaking down updates into smaller, prioritized chunks called "fibers."
+- It orchestrates the reconciliation process, breaking down updates into smaller, prioritized chunks called "fibers."
-This allows React to:
+- This allows React to:
-Pause, resume, and prioritize updates based on importance (user interactions first).
+   - Pause, resume, and prioritize updates based on importance (user interactions first).
-Spread work over multiple frames for smoother animations and interactions.
+   - Spread work over multiple frames for smoother animations and interactions.

-5. Virtual DOM Updates:
+**5. Virtual DOM Updates:**

-React applies the necessary changes to the VDOM based on the Fiber reconciler's instructions.
+- React applies the necessary changes to the VDOM based on the Fiber reconciler's instructions.
-This involves adding, removing, or modifying elements and their attributes within the VDOM tree.
+- This involves adding, removing, or modifying elements and their attributes within the VDOM tree.

-6. Real DOM Synchronization:
+**6. Real DOM Synchronization:**

-React compares the updated VDOM with the real DOM to pinpoint the exact differences.
+- React compares the updated VDOM with the real DOM to pinpoint the exact differences.
-It then instructs the browser to perform only the minimal DOM manipulations required to bring it in sync with the VDOM.
+- It then instructs the browser to perform only the minimal DOM manipulations required to bring it in sync with the VDOM.

-7. Browser Updates:
+**7. Browser Updates:**

-The browser executes the DOM operations as instructed by React, reflecting the changes on the user's screen.
+- The browser executes the DOM operations as instructed by React, reflecting the changes on the user's screen.

-Key Points:
+**Key Points:**

 Virtual DOM as a Buffer: The VDOM acts as an intermediary, allowing React to efficiently calculate changes before applying them to the real DOM, reducing costly browser operations.

 Fiber for Enhanced Performance and UX: Fiber's ability to prioritize updates and spread work over multiple frames leads to smoother rendering, improved responsiveness, and better handling of complex UIs and animations.

 React Controls Real DOM Updates: React always initiates real DOM changes, even though the Fiber reconciler plays a crucial role in planning and optimizing the process.